Ismail Mashal: Arrest and response

 On 2 February 2023, Mashal was arrested while distributing books in the Deh Bori settlement in District 3 of Kabul.

 Eyewitnesses, including Mashal's assistant Farid Fazli, reported that Mashal was physically assaulted by Taliban security forces during his arrest.
 Abdul Haq Hammad, from the Ministry of Information and Culture, confirmed that Mashal had been arrested due to his "provocative actions" by inviting journalists to watch him handing out books on a main road, causing "chaos" and "creating propaganda against the government"; he dismissed claims that Mashal had been assaulted, stating that Mashal had been treated well during his detainment.
 It was reported that Mashal's family and friends had not been informed of his location after his arrest.

 Mashal's arrest was covered locally by TOLOnews, and internationally by sources like BBC News, Al Jazeera, and Radio France Internationale.
 Richard Bennett, the United Nations' Special Rapporteur on Afghanistan, called for Mashal's immediate release, calling the repression and targeting of peaceful civil activities as contrary to Afghanistan's international obligations.
 A spokesperson for the UN Secretary General António Guterres called for Mashal's immediate release and criticised the Taliban for "backsliding" on the issue of women and their education.
 On 14 February 2023, Mashal's family reported that they had still been given no information from the Taliban about his whereabouts.

 Release

-Mashal was released from custody on 5 March 2023, according to a statement given by Fazli to Agence France-Presse.
+Mashal was released from custody on 5 March 2023, according to a statement given by an aide Farid Fazli to Agence France-Presse.
 Fazli said that Mashal was "fine and in good health" but was not "in a condition to talk at the moment".